JC-not-available/TodoApp/README.md

 # TodoApp

-I have spin up my codespaces server to run the service so you can directly check the functions without the setup In case the link provided can't be accessed, please contact me.
+I have spin up my codespaces server to run the service so you can directly check the functions without the setup.

+In case the link provided can't be accessed, please contact me.

 Regards,